amethyst/rustrogueliketutorial/book/src/chapter_5.md

 The main changes here are that we're getting the Entities list along with components, and obtaining read-only access to the Players storage.
 We add those to the list of things to iterate in the list, and add a `let p : Option<&Player> = player.get(ent);` to see if this is the player.
 The rather cryptic `if let Some(p) = p` runs only if there is a `Player` component.
 Then we calculate the index, and mark it revealed.

-If you run (`cargo run`) the project now, it is MASSIVELY faster than the previous version, and remembers where you've been (TODO: SCREENSHOT).
+If you run (`cargo run`) the project now, it is MASSIVELY faster than the previous version, and remembers where you've been.

 # Speeding it up even more - recalculating visibility when we need to